aphedges/jane-addams_democracy-and-social-ethics/wikisource.md

 If a poor woman knows that her neighbor next door has no shoes, she is quite willing to lend her own, that her neighbor may go decently to mass, or to work; for she knows the smallest item about the scanty wardrobe, and cheerfully helps out.
 When the charity visitor comes in, all the neighbors are baffled as to what her circumstances may be.
 They know she does not need a new pair of shoes, and rather suspect that she has a dozen pairs at home; which, indeed, she sometimes has.
 They imagine untold stores which they may call upon, and her most generous gift is considered niggardly, compared with what she might do.
 She ought to get new shoes for the family all round, "she sees well enough that they need them."
 It is no more than the neighbor herself would do, has practically done, when she lent her own shoes.
 The charity visitor has broken through the natural rule of giving, which, in a primitive society, is bounded only by the need of the recipient and the resources of the giver; and she gets herself into untold trouble when she is judged by the ethics of that primitive society.

 The neighborhood understands the selfish rich people who stay in their own part of town, where all their associates have shoes and other things.
 Such people don't bother themselves about the poor; they are like the rich landlords of the neighborhood experience.
-But this lady visitor, who pretends to be good to the poor, and certainly does talk as though she were kind-hearted, what does she come for, if she does not intend to give them things which are so plainly needed.
+But this lady visitor, who pretends to be good to the poor, and certainly does talk as though she were kind-hearted, what does she come for, if she does not intend to give them things which are so plainly needed?

 The visitor says, sometimes, that in holding her poor family so hard to a standard of thrift she is really breaking down a rule of higher living which they formerly possessed; that saving, which seems quite commendable in a comfortable part of town, appears almost criminal in a poorer quarter where the next-door neighbor needs food, even if the children of the family do not.